anjanasilva99/Contact-Management-Backend/README.md

 Database Setup

-1.Create a PostgreSQL database
+1. Create a PostgreSQL database
-2.Configure the database connection in .env file
+2. Configure the database connection in .env file

 Running the Application